ClomyAI/aws-cf-shadow/README.md

 - Upload the template to AWS CloudFormation: `shadowsocks-vpn-server.yaml`
 - CloudFormation will create the Shadowsocks server for you
-- Take a note of the Password you have set for the server, you will need it for Shadowsocks Client to connect to the server
+- Take a note of the Shadowsocks Password & IP, Port (8388) you have set for EC2 instance, you will need it for Shadowsocks Client to connect to the server

 ## Step 2: